We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - US Mattress charges a processing fee when you return a mattress during the trial period.
 Other sites, like Wayfair, do not.

-- To start a return, you’ll need to contact customer service through the retailer’s website.
+- To start a return, contact customer service through the retailer’s website.
 Save your receipt after making your purchase, since you’ll need this information for your return.

 Your body will usually need some time to adjust to a new mattress, so many mattress retailers encourage you to try the mattress for 30 nights before returning it.
 If you still feel uncomfortable after sleeping on the mattress for a few weeks, it’s probably not right for you.